simple-crypto/simple-website/vision.md

 **Goals and interest of an open implementation approach**

-We envision the main goals and the interest of the SIMPLE foundation as follows:
+We envision the main goals and the interest of the SIMPLE Foundation as follows:

 * <strong><em>Preserving the integrity of open source security technologies</em></strong>.
 For this purpose, we aim to provide an infrastructure for open source cryptographic hardware and software